PranavU-Coder/demoChain/README.md

-first attempt at setting up LangChain with OpenAI's API Keys.
+first attempt at setting up LangChain with Ollama.